Yann-Ber Kalloc'h: Life

-He became tutor in various cities including Paris.
-During military service, Yann-Ber made a point of teaching fellow Bretons to read and write in their own language.
+He became a tutor in various cities including Paris.
+During his compulsory military service, Yann-Ber made a point of teaching fellow Bretons to read and write in their own language.
 His earliest writings were in French, but from 1905 on, he wrote in the Breton language.
 Taking the bardic name of Bard Bleimor (lit.
-"Sea Wolf", or Sea Bass), Kalloc'h wrote for various regionalist and autonomist newspapers.
-He used to say, "I am not in the least bit French."
+"Sea Wolf", or Sea Bass), Kallocʼh wrote for cultural nationalist, pro-Catholic, and pro-devolved government newspapers.
+He often used to say, "I am not in the least bit French."

-At the same time, Kalloc'h's contribution to Breton literature was strengthened by his literacy and fluency in both Breton and French and his ability to mix and draw equally from both literatures and cultures.
+At the same time, Kallocʼh's contribution to Breton literature was strengthened by his literacy and fluency in both Breton and French and his ability to mix and draw equally from both literatures and cultures.

-Beginning in 1912, Kalloc'h joined fellow Breton intellectuals Iwan en Diberder and Meven Mordiern in coediting the literary journal Brittia, which was intended, "to help incite in the cultivated classes of Brittany an intellectual movement of the first order, authentically indigenous and to make it take shape in the Breton language", as well as, "to contribute to reshaping Brittany into a nation, a Celtic nation."
+Beginning in 1912, Kallocʼh joined fellow Breton intellectuals Iwan en Diberder and Meven Mordiern in coediting the literary journal Brittia, which was intended, "to help incite in the cultivated classes of Brittany an intellectual movement of the first order, authentically indigenous and to make it take shape in the Breton language", as well as, "to contribute to reshaping Brittany into a nation, a Celtic nation."

-Brittia accordingly published Diberder's literary translations of stories from Irish mythology, including the legend of the star crossed lovers Deirdre and Naoise from the Ulster Cycle and The Voyage of Máel Dúin, into the Vannes dialect of the Breton language, but despite his role in founding the magazine, Kalloc'h felt unable to continue his involvement after Diberder began publishing attacks against the Roman Catholic clergy.
+Brittia accordingly published Diberder's literary translations of stories from Irish mythology, including the legend of the star-crossed lovers Deirdre and Naoise from the Ulster Cycle and The Voyage of Máel Dúin, into the Vannes dialect of the Breton language, but despite his role in founding the magazine, Kallocʼh felt unable to continue his involvement after Diberder began publishing attacks against the Roman Catholic clergy.

-At the same time, however, Kalloc'h was one of the ten Breton intellectuals who signed the May 1913 manifesto Aveit Breiz-Vihan / Pour la Bretagne ("For Brittany").
-While expressing their fear of an impending European war, the signatotoes expressed their intention to be loyal to the Third French Republic, while also calling for the strengthening of the Breton language revival.
-They also called upon their fellow intellectuals from both Lower and Upper Brittany to defy the Republic's ban upon Breton medium education and to both study and use Breton as a national language.
+At the same time, however, Kallocʼh was one of the ten Breton intellectuals who signed the May 1913 manifesto Aveit Breiz-Vihan / Pour la Bretagne ("For Brittany").
+While expressing their fear of an impending European war, the signatories expressed their intention to be loyal to the Third French Republic, while also calling for both a Breton language revival and cultural nationalism.
+They also called upon their fellow intellectuals from both Lower and Upper Brittany to commit nonviolent resistance to the Republic's continuing ban on Breton medium education and to both study and use Breton as a national language.